-A continuous, minimum 12-foot-wide bayfront access promenade shall be constructed along the bayfront edge of Planning Areas 1, 2, and 3.
-This new, public bayfront promenade will link the public docks and marina property south of the Coast Highway-Bay Bridge along the bayfront and to the Newport Dunes recreational, as illustrated in Exhibit 5, Public Spaces, and 6, Coastal Access and Regional Trail Connections.
+A -continuous, minimum 12-foot-wide bayfront access promenade shall be constructed along the bayfront edge of Planning Areas 1, 2, and 3.
+This new, public bayfront promenade will link the public docks and marina property south of the Coast Highway-Bay Bridge along the bayfront and to the Newport Dunes recreational 12-foot-wide public bayfront promenade shall be constructed, as illustrated in Exhibit 5, Public Spaces, and 6, Coastal Access and Regional Trail Connections, Public Spaces, along the length of the seawall/bulkhead to the boundary with the Bayside Village Mobile Home Park, and continuing along the project entrance to Bayside Drive.
 The construction of the promenade shall include a connection across the private beach/submerged fee owned land located within Planning Area 3 necessary to complete a continuous path.
 The design details of the public bayfront promenade shall be submitted with Site Development Review.
 The public bayfront promenade shall comply with the following requirements:

 - 1. An easement for public access shall be provided to the City along the entire length of the proposed public bayfront promenade.
-The easement area shall be maintained in good condition and repaired at no cost to the City. - 2.
-The public bayfront promenade shall be accessible to pedestrians and bicyclists, and shall extend along the waterfront under the Coast Highway-Bay Bridge and shall connect to an existing trail system on the south side of East Coast Highway. - 3.
-The bayfront promenade shall interface with restaurants and outdoor dining areas, the enclosed dry stack boat storage, public plaza, and marine boat service areas to the maximum extent feasible.
-Amenities such as seating, trash enclosures, lighting, and other pedestrian-oriented improvements shall be provided along its length where appropriate, provided a 12-foot-wide clear path is maintained. - 4.
-Bayside Drive shall be improved on both sides with a new Class 2 (on-street) bike lane up to Bayside Way and a new Class 3 (shared-use) bikeway east of Bayside Way.
+The easement area shall be maintained in good condition and repaired at no cost to the City. - The public bayfront promenade shall be accessible to pedestrians and bicyclists, and shall extend along the waterfront under the Coast Highway-Bay Bridge and shall connect to an existing trail system on the south side of East Coast Highway. - 3.
+The bayfront promenade shall interface with restaurants and outdoor dining areas, the coastal public view tower, the enclosed dry stack boat storage, residential public plaza, and marine boat service areas to the maximum extent feasible.
+Amenities such as seating, trash enclosures, lighting, and other pedestrian-oriented improvements shall be provided along its length where appropriate, provided a 12-foot-wide clear path is maintained. - 3.4.
+Bayside Drive shall be improved on both sides with a new Class 2 (onstreet) bike lane up to Bayside Way and a new Class 3 (shared-use) bikeway east of Bayside Way.
 A Class 1 (off-street) bikeway and pedestrian trail will also be provided on the east side of Bayside Drive that originates at the Bayside Drive / East Coast Highway intersection and runs northerly to the terminus of Bayside Drive, as shown on Exhibit 6, Coastal Access and Regional Trail Connections, to accommodate both cyclists and pedestrians.
 This improvement shall serve as an enhanced link between the new public bayfront promenade and the existing City and County trail systems and the Newport Dunes recreation area.

-5. Trails shall be located and designed consistent with Coastal Land Use Plan (CLUP) Policy 3.1.1-1 and the Coastal Act, with appropriate landscaping and screening where necessary to protect the privacy of adjacent new or existing Bayside Village Mobile Home Park residents or residential uses, consistent with Public Resources Code section 30214 (Coastal Act).
+4.5.
+Trails shall be located and designed consistent with Coastal Land Use Plan (CLUP) Policy 3.1.1-1 and the Coastal Act, with appropriate landscaping and screening where necessary to protect the privacy of adjacent new or routing to protect the privacy of existing Bayside Village Mobile Home Park residents or residential uses, consistent with Public Resources Code section 30214 (Coastal Act).